Weizmann-Qiskit-Fall-Fest/fall-fest-2025/README.md

 ---

-## 🏆 Hackathon
+## 🏆 The Hackathon

-The event will culminate in a **mini-hackathon** where teams tackle open-ended quantum challenges.
+The **Weizmann Qiskit Fall Fest 2025** is built around a **day-long Qiskit hackathon**.
+Throughout the day, you’ll work in teams to tackle a surprise quantum computing challenge that will be revealed during the opening ceremony.

-- **Teams:** Up to 4 participants
+- **Teams:** Work solo or form a team of up to 4 participants.
-- **Submission:** GitHub repo + short README explaining your approach
-- **Optional:** 3-minute demo video
-- **Judging criteria:**
+- **Goal:** Use Qiskit to design, build, and demo a creative solution to the challenge using real quantum computing concepts.
+- **Mystery Challenge:** The exact problem will remain **secret until the event begins** to ensure a level playing field.
+- **Support:** Mentors and Qiskit experts will be available throughout the day to answer questions and help unblock teams.
+- **Resources:** We’ll provide notebooks, starter code, and learning materials so everyone—from beginners to advanced quantum developers—can contribute.

+The day is structured to give you **plenty of focused hacking time**, while also featuring inspiring talks, quick workshops, and food breaks to keep the energy high.

+At the end of the event, each team will give a **3-minute demo** of their project to our judges.
+Projects will be evaluated on:
-  - Originality & Creativity
+- Creativity and originality
-  - Correctness & Technical Merit
+- Technical correctness
-  - Clarity of Presentation
+- Clarity of presentation
-  - Potential Impact
+- Potential impact or usefulness

-Prizes will be awarded to top teams! 🎁
+Prizes will be awarded to the top teams, and all participants will gain valuable experience, new skills, and connections in the quantum computing community.

 ---